leagman1/vtx-config-ps/README.md

 ## Usage

+Require the file inside your JavaScript project and call the functions listed below.

+## Functionality
 There are the following functions:

-* parseConfigFile
+* parseConfigFile (Path: filePath) => Array
-* parseConfigString
+* parseConfigString (String: configString) => Array
-* serialiseToConfigString
+* serialiseToConfigString (Object: settings) => String
-* writeConfigString
+* writeConfigString (Path: path, Object: settings) => Boolean

+Currently it's very rudimentary.
+It's expected you do any necessary checks and formatting of paths and so on.
+The main functions are `parseConfigFile` and `writeConfigString`.
+The other two are for convenience.

+JSON-conversion or writing to file is not provided.

+## Example